Happiness seems like a simple idea until you consider that this single word covers concepts as diverse as quiet contentment and ecstatic joy.

 Instead, we just focus on the highlights: the best parts, the worst parts, and the last parts.
 The moments that made the strongest impression during our experience tell us whether it was good or bad, and how good or bad it was.

-Nobel laureate Dr. Daniel Kahneman is a researcher and psychology professor at Princeton University who helped coin the peak-end rule in 1999, through studies demonstrating evidence for it.
+Nobel laureate Dr. Daniel Kahneman, a researcher and psychology professor at Princeton University, helped coin the peak-end rule in 1999 through studies demonstrating evidence for it.

 But that’s just part of the story.